ballerine-io/ballerine/websites/docs/src/content/docs/en/learn/adding_a_3rd_party_check_to_a_workflow.md

 ---

-# Adding a 3rd Party check to a workflow

-To add a 3rd party check using Ballerine's unified API, please contact Ballerine at sales@ballerine.com.
+To add a 3rd party check using Ballerine's unified API, please contact Ballerine at support@ballerine.com.